mumahendras3/sl6ckware/README.md

 # Sl6ckware - Using s6 + s6-rc + s6-linux-init as the init system on Slackware

 ## Note
-* This repo is intended to be used on Slackware-current (for now) so some adjustments need to be done to some of the s6-rc service definition source directories in order to make it work on Slackware 14.2.
+* This repo is intended to be used on Slackware-current ("current" branch) and Slackware 15.0 ("15.0" branch).
 * Before using this repo, read the [s6](https://skarnet.org/software/s6/), [s6-rc](https://skarnet.org/software/s6-rc/), and